Nuand/bladeRF/hdl/README.md

 | fpga      | Source HDL in the form of IP blocks or platform specific top levels   |
 | quartus   | Specific files for Quartus II project creation and building           |

 IP, as it is added to the repository, falls under the category of who created the IP.
 Some IP is created by Altera tools and remains in an Altera directory.
 Some has been written by nuand or has been downloaded from OpenCores.
-These blocks should be seen as independant from the platform and, essentially, building blocks for the entire platform.
+These blocks should be seen as independent from the platform and, essentially, building blocks for the entire platform.

 Currently, the only platform we have is bladeRF.
 As more platforms come out, more top levels will be created but the same IP should be able to be used with any of those platforms.